JustAppSec

 Who is impacted

-• Maintainers and platform engineers operating repositories that use GitHub Actions—especially projects with workflows triggered by external contributors (fork PRs).
+• Maintainers and platform engineers operating repositories with GitHub Actions - especially projects with workflows triggered by external contributors (fork PRs).

-• Repositories whose workflows have overly broad workflow permissions (e.g., write access where read is sufficient) or that check out and execute untrusted code in privileged contexts.
+• Repositories with overly broad workflow permissions or that execute untrusted code in privileged contexts.

 What to do now

-• Review all workflows for unsafe triggers and patterns; avoid pull_request_target where possible and prefer pull_request for unprivileged execution.
+• Avoid pull_request_target where possible; prefer pull_request for unprivileged execution.

 • Do not check out and execute untrusted forked code in privileged workflows.

-• Apply least privilege to GITHUB_TOKEN and workflow permissions (e.g., default to contents: read where feasible).
+• Apply least privilege to GITHUB_TOKEN and workflow permissions (default to contents: read).

 • Pin third-party actions by commit SHA.

-• Sanitize and validate any user-controlled input (branch names, PR titles, comments) before use, and avoid direct interpolation into shell commands.
+• Sanitize and validate user-controlled input (branch names, PR titles, comments) before use in shell commands.

 • Add authorization checks (e.g., gate execution on trusted author_association).